-^{} In a few cases, the compensation flow may be substituted or added to the Q95 flow
+In a few cases, the compensation flow may be substituted or added to the Q95 flow

-Within the Owencarrow Catchment all fifteen water bodies were classified as "2b".
+Within the Munster Blackwater Catchment, one water body was classified as "1a"; three at "1b", one at "2a" and the remaining ninety three water bodies were classified as "2b".
 No further small scale abstractions were identified as problematic through the NS2 catchment walkover risk assessments.
 Further information in relation to ERBD Programme of Measures study together with a detailed report on the methodologies used is available to download from www.wfdireland.ie